Our Services

 Helpful Resources

-Sleep medications like zolpidem and certain benzodiazepines can alter sleep architecture and trigger sleepwalking, so securing your home with door and window alarms, clearing trip hazards, and reinforcing stair and bathroom safety is crucial.
+Sleep medications such as zolpidem and certain benzodiazepines can alter sleep architecture and trigger sleepwalking episodes.
+To reduce risk, secure your home with door and window alarms, clear trip hazards, and reinforce stair and bathroom safety.

-If you experience injuries, complex behaviors, or episodes more than once a week, speaking with your prescribing doctor about adjusting your dose or trying non drug therapies is important.
-See below for the complete information, including detailed safety measures, when to seek help, and alternative treatment options.
+If you experience injuries, complex behaviors, or episodes more than once per week, talk to your prescribing doctor about dose adjustments or non-drug therapies like cognitive behavioral therapy for insomnia (CBT-I).
+Below, you'll find complete details on safety measures, warning signs, and alternative treatment options.

 Sleepwalking (somnambulism) involves getting out of bed and performing activities while still largely unconscious.
 When sleepwalking occurs on medication, it's often because the drug alters the brain's normal sleep architecture and reduces inhibitory control over movements.